epfl-ada/ada-2022-project-abracadabra/README.md

 viewing habits ?
 Is it linked to particular political events ?

  ## Proposed additional datasets
- We will be using the Youniverse dataset.
-We downloaded the all of the data on a *postgres* database, which is stored on a hard drive (327GB).
-We stored all indices on a separate SSD (215GB).
-We did this because we don't have enough space on our personal computers, but we want to be able to use as musch of the data as we see fit.
-This also greatly speeds up our computations, as we can get queries directly from the database, using multiple cores, instead of using pandas.

  If we can't find a way to classify the news/politics channels politically, we may have to look into datasets that do the job for us.